 Android TVs offer great performance and are very easy to set up.
 They come in a wide range of models and configurations available from various manufacturers, so you should be able to easily find one that suits your business needs.
 Please note, that while they should be powerful enough to run demanding content, Consumer-grade Android TVs are not designed for 24/7 operations so if this is something you need, have a look at our professional displays option instead.

-If you have already set up your Android TV and are ready to get started using the ScreenCloud app, please skip ahead to section 2.2. but if not, continue following the steps below, this is going to be easy.
+If you have already set up your Android TV and are ready to get started using the ScreenCloud app, please skip ahead to next steps.
+But if not, continue following the steps below, this is going to be easy.

 In this step-by-step guide, we are going to complete the setup using a Sony TV but don't worry if you have any other models the setup process should be very similar.